Weebifying/dptb2-utils/README.md

   - Button Disabled: Button is disabled for 5s.
   - Button Immunity: Next person to press the button will not die.
 - **Boots Tracker**: Tracks the boots players have acquired in your current session.
-- **Button Timer**: HUD timer that shows how long ago the button was last pressed.
+- **Button Timer**: HUD display that shows how long ago the button was last pressed.
 - **DPTBot Integration**: Integrates with the DPTBot Discord bot for the VI+ discord's Chat Ramp:
   - Enable the "DPTBot Connection" option in the mod menu to connect to the bot when you join the DPTB2 housing.
   - Use `/broadcast` (or `/bc`) command to broadcast a message to everyone connected to DPTBot.
 - **Item Cooldown HUD**: HUD display that shows the list of special items' current cooldowns.
+- **Micro Event Timer**: HUD display that shows the list of special items' current cooldowns.
 - More coming soon...

-## Advanced DTPBot options
+### Advanced DTPBot options
 - When enabled, 2 textboxes will appear in the mod menu screen.
 - They are the **DPTBot Server Host** and **DPTBot Server Port** that the mod connects to.
 - Do not change them unless told otherwise.